<aside> <img src="/icons/list_gray.svg" alt="/icons/list_gray.svg" width="40px" /> Home | Research Aims | My journey

 Building a software ecosystem for machine learning in genomics

-When I started my PhD in 2019, machine learning (ML) had already made a substantial impact in genomics.
-However, turning a new dataset into biological insight using ML was and remains way harder than the publications make it seem.
+When I started my PhD in 2019, machine learning (ML) was already making a substantial impact in genomics.
+However, successfully applying ML was and still is consistently more challenging than is reported in the latest papers.
+Why?

 Tools